The most photogenic places in Cusco for your next trip

 Moray

-The circular terraces of Moray will be one of the most beautiful and unique landscapes you’ll ever see.
-Composed of 4 circular complexes of different sizes, exploring this place will provide you with an invaluable moment of peace, where you’ll also be surrounded by mountains, snow-capped peaks, and colorful agricultural areas.
+The circular terraces of Moray are among the most beautiful and unique landscapes you will ever see.
+Made up of four circular complexes of different sizes, visiting this site offers a peaceful experience, surrounded by mountains, snow-capped peaks, and colorful agricultural fields.

-- Recommended route: Private transportation to Maras and Moray
+- Recommended tour: Private transport to Maras and Moray

-- Best time: In the morning, to enjoy warm weather without the strong afternoon winds.
+- Best time: In the morning, to enjoy warm weather and avoid strong afternoon winds.

 -